maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

 ``JSON_REJECT_DUPLICATES``
    Issue a decoding error if any JSON object in the input text contains duplicate keys.
-Without this flag, the value of the last occurence of each key ends up in the result.
+Without this flag, the value of the last occurrence of each key ends up in the result.
 Key equivalence is checked byte-by-byte, without special Unicode comparison algorithms.